swatibrathod0706/hotel-management-system/README.md

-# hotel-management-system
+This project is a simple Hotel Management System using Java and JDBC.
-Hotel booking and management system using Java, JDBC, and Oracle SQL
+It allows adding booking details into Oracle database.